adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

 4. To receive notifications asynchronously, add a webhook:
   - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
-- Define username and password (Basic Authentication) to [protect your endpoint](https://docs.adyen.com/development-resources/webhooks/best-practices#security)
+  - Define username and password (Basic Authentication) to [protect your endpoint](https://docs.adyen.com/development-resources/webhooks/best-practices#security) - Basic authentication only guarantees that the notification was sent by Adyen, not that it wasn't modified during transmission
-  - Generate the HMAC Key and set the `ADYEN_HMAC_KEY` in your [Gitpod Environment Variables](https://gitpod.io/variables)
+  - Generate the HMAC Key and set the `ADYEN_HMAC_KEY` in your [Gitpod Environment Variables](https://gitpod.io/variables) - By verifying the HMAC signature included in a notification, you'll confirm that the notification was sent by Adyen, and was not modified during transmission
   - For the URL, enter `https://gitpod.io` for now - We will need to update this webhook URL in step 7
   - Make sure the webhook is **Enabled** to send notifications